 Now that you’ve got your homework, you know exactly what to do to ensure that the sleep environment for your baby is safe and optimized for sleep.
 These tips will really help your baby in having healthy sleep habits!

 Optimized the sleep environment for your baby, but your still aren’t getting enough sleep?
 We’d love to help you figure out the missing puzzle pieces!
-Schedule a free intro call so we can learn more and talk about how we can work together to improve your family’s sleep.
+Schedule a free discovery call so we can learn more and talk about how we can work together to improve your family’s sleep.